mattijn/topojson/docs/api/topojson.core.topology.md

 > #### Returns
 > + ###### object or None
-Topology object with simplfified linestrings if `inplace` is `False`.
+Topology object with simplified linestrings if `inplace` is `False`.